Kumar-Patil/tsi-sdk-java/README.md

 Java client SDK for integrating to TrueSight Intelligence.
 Provides methods which can be invoked locally for creating Metrics, events and Measures.
 As of now only POST methods are supported for Measurements, Metrics & Events.

 ## Prerequisites
-Java version required - Java 1.8
+Java version - Java 1.8

 ## Steps to install & use the SDK (Maven).
 1. Clone the repository to your local directory